Nikolai Topor-Stanley

 Nikolai David Topor-Stanley (born 11 March 1985) is an Australian former soccer player who played as a centre-back.
-He played for A-League clubs Sydney FC, Perth Glory, Newcastle Jets, Western Sydney Wanderers and Western United.
+He played for A-League clubs Sydney FC, Perth Glory, Newcastle Jets, Western Sydney Wanderers and Western United, where he has amassed 380 appearances, the second most of any player behind Leigh Broxham.
 He has also played in international squads, the Olyroos and Socceroos, for Australia.

 Early life

 Stanley was born in Canberra on 11 March 1985 to a Mauritian father, and a Polish-German mother.
 He holds dual Australian-Mauritian nationality.

 Club career

 Sydney FC

 Stanley has had several short-term contracts with A-League club Sydney FC, firstly as a replacement for injured Jacob Timpano, and then Ruben Zadkovich, but was not signed by former Sydney FC coach Terry Butcher on a reported long-term deal despite his "outstanding performance" because of the club's salary cap problems.
 He is a defender and has previously played for NSW Premier League teams Manly United FC and Belconnen Blue Devils, as well as representing Australia in the 2005 FIFA World Youth Championship.
 He was also selected to participate in the first training camp for the Beijing Olympics.

 On 15 July 2006, Topor-Stanley debuted for Sydney off the bench against Queensland Roar in the Pre-season Cup before scoring his first goal for the club against Newcastle Jets a week later.
 Topor-Stanley made his A-League debut on 27 August 2006 against the Central Coast Mariners.
 In the absence of Timpano, Topor-Stanley cemented a place in Sydney's first team, having started a number of Sydney FC's games in the 2006–07 A-League.

 Sydney coach Butcher was apparently "fuming" after hearing that he had developed a foot injury at an Olyroos training session before the first semi-final against Newcastle Jets.
 In the first qualifying game against Taiwan in Adelaide on 7 February 2007, Topor-Stanley scored two of the 11 goals – one with each foot.